Cost of Living in Kenya 2026: Nairobi and Beyond

-You can live modestly in Kenya for about $300–$500 monthly in smaller towns or budget Nairobi areas, while a comfortable expat lifestyle in the capital typically runs $1,000–$2,500 per month.
-Rent is your biggest variable — expect roughly $250–$450 for a one-bed outside the city center and $400–$700+ inside the city center, and utilities and groceries typically run about $55–$150 and $80–$150 per person respectively.
+You can live modestly in Kenya for about $300–$500 monthly in smaller towns or budget Nairobi areas.
+A comfortable expat lifestyle in the capital typically runs $1,000–$2,500 per month.
+Rent is your biggest variable.
+Expect roughly $250–$450 for a one-bed outside the city center and $400–$700+ inside the city center.
+Utilities and groceries typically run about $55–$150 and $80–$150 per person respectively.
 Public transport is cheap and healthcare varies, so plan for insurance if you want private care.
-Keep going and you’ll find detailed cost breakdowns and saving tips.

 Cost of Accommodation and Housing Options

-Although Nairobi’s rents are higher than elsewhere in Kenya, you’ll still find options that suit most budgets.
+Although Nairobi’s rents are higher than elsewhere in Kenya, you will still find options that suit most budgets.

 Although Nairobi rents top Kenya’s, affordable options remain across a range of budgets.

-You’ll notice the cost of living shifts sharply between city and countryside: a one-bedroom in Nairobi’s city center typically runs about USD 400–700+, while outside the center it’s around USD 250–450.
+You will notice the cost of living shifts sharply between city and countryside.
+A one-bedroom in Nairobi’s city center typically runs about USD 400–700+, while outside the center it is around USD 250–450.
 Three-bedroom city-center units often run near USD 900–1,400+, so rent in Kenya varies by location and size.

 If you need cheaper accommodation, rural housing options can fall to USD 50–100.
 Renting in Nairobi often takes about 25–40% of your monthly outgoings, so factor housing into your budget early.